lizhunan/IELTS/speaking/part1-题库.md

 - Emerging industry 新兴产业

 Well, I prefer the first-tier city.
-There cities are attractive to young people in that there are emerging industries and high-piad jobs.
+These cities are attractive to young people in that there are emerging industries and high-piad jobs.
 We can make more money and achieve our career and life goals.

 ### Do you often meet new people?